nju-websoft/NJU_DBPractice/README.md

 ## System requirements

-We only tested WSDB on MacOS 14.5 and Ubuntu 20.04, but if it also works on other systems, please let us know by issuing or pulling requests.
+We tested WSDB on MacOS and Ubuntu, but if it also works on other systems, please let us know by issuing or pulling requests.

 ## How to build